WolvHaven/wolvhaven.net/README.md

 ---
 ```

+### Images

+Place images in the `/public` directory
+- `/public/page-content` for images used in individual pages
+- `/public/post-content` for images used in news
+- `/public/common` for images expected to be used in multiple areas in the website (logos etc.)

+Please keep it organized.
+Create sub-folders if necessary and give images appropriate names.

 ### Commit Message

 When committing directly to the main branch, ensure your commit message follows the following format: